Benefits of PSM Certification

 Software development managers

-Notably, this cost not only covers the administrative and assessment expenses associated with the certification but also includes the first attempt at the certification exam.
+Obtaining a Professional Scrum Master I (PSM I) certification in Noida typically costs between ₹23,000 and ₹25,000.
+This cost encompasses not only the administrative and assessment fees related to the certification but also includes the first attempt at the certification exam.

 Why Choose LeanWisdom?